Course Care

 1. Remove any loose turf from the affected area.

-4. Correctly mend divot
+3. Correctly mend divot.

 Ball Pitch Marks on Greens

 Players should ensure that any damage to the putting green made by the ball or by the player is carefully repaired.
-If time permits players are encouraged to repair any other pitch marks that they observe.

 1. Always start at the back of the mark and push forward with the repairer.